All Episodes

 And we've been told that if you're in the Senate, the vast majority of your time after you win election is fundraising for the next election six years down the road.

-In the House, it's even worse because the election is two years away.
+In the House, it's even worse because the election is two years away, so you are constantly fundraising.

-Now we know that something like 90%, if not more, of all house races are won by the incumbent.
+Now, we know that something like 90%, if not more, of all House races are won by the incumbent.

 Do we not?